Psalm 63 - Your Mercy is Better than Life

 Thus will I bless Thee while I live in Your name.
 While I live in your Name I will lift my palms in Your name.

-v5 - The Hebrew word chaylev meaning "fat" could also be translated "milk" with different vowels.
+v5 - The Hebrew word chaylev meaning "fat" could also be translated "milk".
 Followed by the word dashehn which means either fat or ashes from fat, chaylev should mean "fat" here rather than "milk".

 lit. and with lips of singing my mouth will praise.